-It’s the ultimate party goal, the weekend away to rival all weekends away.
+Pumpkin Island could be the ultimate vacation goal, the investment to rival all investments.

 Just think on this for a moment.
 As the beach bonfire rages stronger and brighter, the harsh Far North Queensland sun goes down over the Great Barrier Reef.
-You crack open another coldie with your best mate and you cheers to a phenomenal few days ahead.
+You crack open another coldie with your best mate and you cheers to the phenomenal times ahead.

-It’s called Pumpkin Island and you’ll find it nestled among the Keppel Island group on the Great Barrier Reef.
-You can take a ferry, a boat, or if you want to play the Richard-Branson-for-a-weekend part, you can charter a helicopter to get you there.
+You’ll find this little slice of paradise nestled among the Keppel Island group on the Great Barrier Reef.
+You can take a ferry, a boat, or since you’re in for a penny (and may as well be in for a pound), you could buy your own helicopter to get there.

-Can you find 33 mates to jump in on this opportunity with you?
-And which of them is the lucky one putting their credit card down for the full amount?
+So now it’s just a matter of two things; Can you find 33 mates to jump in on this opportunity with you?
+And which of them is supplying the helicopter?